wormbks/cbor2json/README.md

 ## Limitations

-The input is expected to be CBOR data (either zlib-compressed or not).
+The input is expected to be CBOR data (either gzib-compressed or not).
 It is NOT possible to detect JSON (text) output reliably since binary format spans over JSON character set also.